Overview of DeFi Security Challenges and Best Practices to Overcome Them

 Smart contract vulnerabilities

 Smart contracts are regarded as the cornerstone of decentralized finance applications.
-They make it possible to automatically carry out transactions and facilitate lending, borrowing, margin trading, and many other financial activities.
+They make it possible to automatically carry out transactions and facilitate lending, borrowing, margin trading, and many other processes related to financial software development.

 Still and all, smart contracts are vulnerable to lots of different hacks and exploits that come from codebase weaknesses and errors made by developers at the early stages of the app’s development.
 In the long run, hackers take advantage of those code imperfections and loopholes and manipulate the DeFi protocol so as to steal users’ funds and assets.